solvialab/infragate-landing/docs/readme.md

 > Use the returned `shapes` and `sources` lists as the source of truth for VM shapes and node images.
 >
 > If **Sync from OCI** is unavailable, Infragate keeps existing shape config unchanged and you can continue with manual curation from the CLI output above.
 Sync uses the API pod OCI service account credentials/policies (not the browser/user profile).
 >
+> K8s version freshness: OCI can publish new OKE patch versions after Infragate is deployed.
+In **Admin -> Configuration -> K8s versions**, use **Refresh from OCI** periodically (recommended monthly, and before template reviews or upgrade waves), then enable the versions users may deploy.
+Upgrade recommendation pills use the latest enabled version, so stale config can hide available upgrades.
+>
 > Deploy form behavior: Kubernetes versions are filtered by the currently selected VM shape and region.
 Users only see versions that are both OCI-compatible for that shape (based on OKE node image availability) and enabled in Admin Configuration.
 If compatibility lookup is unavailable, the K8s list is not shown (fail-closed) and deploy is blocked until validation succeeds.
 If a version is missing, either enable it in Admin Configuration or choose a shape that supports it.